On TV Tonight

 3. Soak the sultanas in bourbon until they start to puff up.

-4. Whisk together the egg yolks and beat in the caster sugar, add the warmed chocolate custard cream to the eggs then add the bourbon.
+4. Whisk together the eggs and egg yolks and beat in the caster sugar, add the warmed chocolate custard cream to the eggs then add the bourbon.

 5. Drizzle melted butter over the croissants and pour half the cream custard mixture over the top of the croissants.
 Sprinkle on the sultanas.
 Press the pudding down with your fingers so that the custard mixture is absorbed into the pudding.
 Top off with the rest of the custard mixture and bake for 20 minutes.